allenliou12/Ticket-Management-System/README.md

 ## Disclaimer

-This project is a portfolio piece demonstrating my software development capabilities.
+This project was originally developed as part of my professional work and has been sanitized and generalized for portfolio purposes.
+It demonstrates my software development capabilities in building real-time web applications.
 Please note:

-- This is an educational project and should be used responsibly
+- This is a sanitized version of a work project, modified for educational purposes
+- All proprietary code, business logic, and company-specific implementations have been removed
 - The code is provided "as-is" without any warranties or guarantees
 - This is not an officially supported product
-- All sensitive information, credentials, and company-specific implementations have been removed
+- The developer and the original employer are not responsible for any misuse
-- This is a generic implementation with no proprietary business logic
+- This implementation is generic and contains no proprietary information
-- The project should be used for learning purposes only
+- The project should be used for learning and educational purposes only
 - Always obtain proper authorization before deploying in a production environment
-- The developer is not responsible for any misuse of this code
+- Users should thoroughly test in a non-production environment first
+- All sensitive information, credentials, and internal logic have been removed
-- This implementation represents common ticketing system patterns and is intended for educational purposes only
+- This represents common ticketing system patterns and is intended for demonstration only

 ## Features